Aeroluna/LunaCoopMod/README.md

 Some visual QOL and a small buff to the KD8 Charge radius.
 Not sure why the damage and knockback had different radii.

+- Removed random delay between shots from Sovereign Battlecruiser's weapon.

+Overall increases attack speed and allows the Battlecruiser to be affected by attack speed buffs.

 ## Tychus

 - Added ability to reorder outlaws.